ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 set up specifically for issues related to the Weather Model.

 =================
-Running the model
+Running the Model
 =================

 .. _UsingRegressionTest:

 --------------------------------
-Using the regression test script
+Using the Regression Test Script
 --------------------------------
 The regression test script ``rt.sh`` in the tests/ directory can be used to run a number of preconfigured test cases.
 It is the top-level script